-located at \$6209.
-NAME LOCATION FUNCTION/COMMENTS DISPV +\$209 A JMP instruction to BUG/65's display a character routine.
+NAME LOCATION FUNCTION / COMMENTS DISPV +\$209 A JMP instruction to BUG/65's display a character routine.
 All chars displayed on the screen go through here.
-The char to be displayed is passed in reg A. PRINTV +\$2ØC A JMP instruction to BUG/65's print a character routine.
-All chars sent to the printer go through here.
-The char to be printed is passed in reg A. GETKYV +\$2ØF A JMP instruction to BUG/65's get a keyboard character routine.
-All keyboard reads go through here.
+The char to be displayed is passed in reg A. PRINTV +\$20C A JMP instruction to BUG/65's print a character routine.
+All chars sent to the OPPLANT.
+420 E printer go through here.
+The char to be printed is passed in reg A. GETKYV +\$20F A JMP instruction to BUG/65's get a keyboard character routine.
+All keyboard reads are passed through here.
 The key read is returned in reg A. TSTKYV +\$212 A JMP instruction to BUG/65's test for a key waiting routine.
 All tests for key waiting go through here.
 If no key is waiting, the equal flag is returned set.
-(The key is NOT returned by this routine - GETKYV will be called to read the key if there's one waiting.)
+(The key is NOT returned by this routine - GETKYV will be called to read the key if there's one waiting).
 BEEPV +\$215 A JMP instruction to BUG/65's bell routine.
 All beeps are generated through here.
 To eliminate the beeps, just patch this out with an RTS.
-CHRCLR +\$218 Character background color byte value.
+CHBCLR +\$218 Character background color byte value.
 CHRLUM +\$219 Character luminance byte value.
 BRDCLR +\$21A Border color byte value.
 EOLBYT +\$21B This is the byte sent to the printer at the end of a line.
-Normally set to ØDH or 9BH36
+Normally set to 0DH or 9BH.
 LFFLAG +\$21C If nonzero, then a linefeed character is sent to the printer after every EOLBYT.
-NULFLG +\$210 If nonzero, then 40 nulls will be sent to the printer after every line.
-Used to flush the printer buffer maintained by the ATARI OS so that all lines will print immediately.
-PROTFG +\$21E If nonzero, then BUG/65 will not allow itself to be overwritten with a BUG/65 command.
+NULFLG +\$21D If nonzero, the 40 nulls will be sent to the printer after every line.
+Used to flush the printer buffer maintained by the Atari OS so that all lines will print immediately.
+PROTFG +\$21E If nonzero, then BUG/65 will not allow itself to be overwritten with a BUG/ 65 command.
 If zero, then BUG/65 will allow itself to be modified.
 MCBEND +\$21F High byte of end address of BUG/65's code.
-Normally set to high byte address of loadpoint+\$2000 (e.g., \$50 if the invoking OS/A+ command were BUG65
+Normally set to high byte address of loadpoint+\$2000 (e.g. \$50 if the invoking OS/A+ command were BUG65 3000).
+You would change this if you added any user command handlers after BUG/65.
+The handlers would then be included in BUG/65's memory protection features.

 To change anything in the Configuration Table, you must first disable memory protection by writing a small program to stuff a zero into PROTFG.
-For example, assuming that the loadpoint is \$2000 (command line was BUG65 2000), then using the instant assembler, you could enter "LDA #0, STA 221E, RTS" at location \$5000, and then run the program with the "U" command by entering "U5000 <RETURN>".
+For example, assuming that the loadpoint is \$2000 (command line was BUG65 2000), then using the instant assembler, you could enter "LDA #0, STA 221E, RTS" at location \$5000, and then run the program with the "U" command by entering "U5000 {RETURN}".
 This will disable memory protection.
 Then make your changes, reenable memory protection if you want by storing \$FF into PROTFG, then dump the modified BUG/65 to diskette.